Pune Airport: Cargo terminal

-There is a proposal of creating an international cargo facility from this airport.
+There is a proposal to create an international cargo facility from this airport.
 This project will enable foreign cargo operators to operate in the airport.
 The airport was declared as customs airport on 17 January 1997, primarily for exporting perishable agricultural products.
-This project will also help to attract of foreign airlines to operate to the airport.
-The 600 sq.m. terminal will be located adjacent to the new adjacent second terminal.
+This project will also help to attract foreign airlines to operate at the airport.
+The 600 sq.m. terminal will be located adjacent to the new second terminal.